-Tobermore is a BS EN ISO 9001:2000 and BS EN ISO 14001 registered company.
+Tobermore is a BS EN ISO 9001, BS EN ISO 14001 and BES 6001 registered company.
 Tobermore uses an integrated management system to manage all health & safety and environmental issues.

 Routine cleaning and maintenance is required to keep the overall appearance of products in pristine condition.

 Laying multi-blend coloured paving blocks, flags and walling products

 To achieve an even blend of colour when laying multi-blend paving blocks, flags and walling products, it is desirable to mix from 3 or 4 different pallets.

 Please contact one of Tobermore’s Paving & Walling Centres or offices (contact details at www.tobermore.co.uk) with any queries or complaints.
 Any complaints must be notified to Tobermore without delay.